Apple unveils iPhone 14 with emergency satellite messaging, Ultra Watch | Technology

 Apple unveils iPhone 14 with emergency satellite messaging, Ultra Watch

-Apple said the new Series 8 watch has a temperature sensor that will work in conjunction with its previously released cycle tracking app to retroactively detect ovulation.
+Apple Inc introduced new iPhone 14 models capable of using satellites to make emergency calls and an adventure-focused Ultra Watch for sports like diving and triathlons.
+The sports and outdoor-focused products will test whether Apple's relatively affluent customer base will keep spending in the face of rising inflation.
+Prices of the high-end iPhone 14s are the same as last year's iPhone 13 models.

-Apple Inc introduced a range of new iPhone 14 models capable of sending a call for help via satellite during an emergency, as well as crash-detection ability and an adventure-focused Ultra Watch.
-The iPhone 14 models will test Apple's ability to wring dollars from its relatively affluent customer base, which has kept spending in the face of rising inflation but is not immune to a weakening economy.
+Apple Inc introduced new iPhone 14 models capable of using satellites to make emergency calls and an adventure-focused Ultra Watch for sports like diving and triathlons.
+The sports and outdoor-focused products will test whether Apple's relatively affluent customer base will keep spending in the face of rising inflation.

+Prices of the high-end iPhone 14s are the same as last year's iPhone 13 models.
+But Apple dropped its cheapest option, the iPhone mini, meaning the cheapest model now costs $100 more than last year.
+The iPhone 14 will start at $799 and the iPhone Plus at $899 and be available for preorder starting Sept.
+9. The iPhone Pro will cost $999 and the iPhone Pro Max $1,099 and be available Sept.
+16.

 The Ultra has a bigger battery to last through events like triathlons and better waterproofing and temperature resistance to operate in outdoor environments, as well as better GPS tracking for sports.
 The new Watches include an upgraded budget model called the SE and a Series 8 Watch with crash detection and low-power mode for 36 hours of battery life.